ozgurgulerx/inference-journal/days/day-003-vLLM-capacity-and-OOM/LOG_tier02.md

 ### Key Differences

-1. Batch can tolerate higher p95 latency (no interactive user)
+1. Batch can tolerate higher p95 latency (no interactive user waiting)
-2. Batch achieves higher throughput with aggressive concurrency
+2. Batch achieves higher throughput by pushing concurrency harder
+3. Batch uses longer outputs (256+ tokens) where chat was optimized for 128
-3. [YOUR OBSERVATION]
+4. [YOUR OBSERVATION]

 EOF
 ```